akruszewski/gibl/manuscript/chapter4.md

 ...
 ```

-The `if` implementation in our language has the same problem.
+The `if` implementation in the language has the same problem.
 So we will also change it:

 ```racket
 ...